 Margaux Appellation

-The Margaux appellation is the largest of the six communal AOCs, it is also the southernmost and closest to Bordeaux.
-The Margaux appellation area is home to 21 of the 61 Grands Crus Classés from the 1855 classification, making it the leader among all communal appellations in the Médoc.
-It is also the only one to bear the name of a Premier Grand Cru Classé, the legendary Château Margaux, whose quality is explained by its exceptional terroir and which produces one of the most elegant wines in the region.
+The Margaux appellation is the largest of the six communal AOCs, it is also the most southerly and closest to Bordeaux.
+The Margaux appellation territory is home to 21 of the 61 Classified Growths from the 1855 classification, placing it at the head of all communal appellations in the Médoc.
+It is also the only one to bear the name of a First Growth, the legendary Château Margaux, whose quality is explained by its exceptional terroir and which produces one of the most elegant wines in the region.

 Filtrer